polyswarm/worker-registry/cli/README.md

 # PolySwarm Registry CLI

-This command line tool assits in the creation of worker descriptions which enables developers to claim microengines and add metadata so that Ambassadors can find them.
+This command line tool assists in the creation of worker descriptions that enable developers to claim microengines and add metadata so that Ambassadors can find them.
 Worker descriptions must match our JSON schema, which includes required signatures of various blocks.
-Creating the JSON file manually can be time consuming, so we released this to simplify the process.
+Creating a matching JSON file manually can be time consuming, so we released this to simplify the process.

 ## Install polyswarm-registry